Below is our list of frequently asked questions. If you don’t see your question here, please feel free to contact us directly!

 1.)
 Are you hiring any editors, proofreaders, book designers, etc.?

 No, we are not hiring at this time (this includes freelancers as well).
+Please do not email resumes, CVs, or inquiries, we will not be able to respond.
 If this changes, we will list positions on our “Opportunities” page.

 2.)
 Do you offer internships?

 Autumn House currently offers internships that coincide with the academic calendar and rotate over spring, summer, and fall.
 Please see our “Opportunities” page for more information and how to apply.

 4.)
 Are there any volunteer opportunities with Autumn House?

 Yes, there are several ways to get involved!
 Please email us your resume and what kind of work you’re interested in doing (ex. marketing, community outreach, etc.)